datastaxdevs/workshop-cassandra-fundamentals/README.md

 VALUES ('s1002','2020-07-05','2020-07-05 00:00:01', 82);
 ```

-> Let's say that at this particular moment the temperature was not 82 but 92.
-(Climate change)
+> Let's say that at this particular moment the temperature was not 82 but 92 (Climate change ...).

 Looking at ```PRIMARY KEY ((sensor, date), timestamp)```, we know that  **sensor**, **date** and **timestamp** are used to define uniqueness of the row.
 We'll need all of them to update our record (plus, of course, some of the data columns, otherwise we are not changing anything in that row!).